cypress-io/commit-info/README.md

 ## Fallback environment variables

-If there is not Git or not `.git` folder, you can provide the commit information by setting the environment variables.
+If getting the commit information using `git` fails for some reason, you can provide the commit information by setting the environment variables.
 This module will look at the following environment variables as a fallback

 ```
 branch: COMMIT_INFO_BRANCH